KitronikLtd/pxt-kitronik-move-motor/RadioControlRx.md

 ```

 ### Step 5
 Click ``|Download|`` to transfer your code, to your other BBC micro:bit.
-Connect it to the :MOVE Motor and switch on.
+Plug it into the :MOVE Motor, place the buggy on the floor and switch on.

 ### Receiver Code Done @unplugged
 We now have two micro:bit's coded.
 If not done so, plug the receiver micro:bit into the :MOVE motor.
 Apply power to the transmitter micro:bit (you can use the USB lead from your computer for this).